-Waste disposed in landfills causes many environmental problems for present and future generations.
-All the waste is not biodegradable but the waste that takes a long time to decompose will cause environmental problems as it can emit greenhouses gases that are harmful to the environment and people living and working around landfills.
+Waste disposed of in landfills causes many environmental problems for present and future generations.
+All the waste is not biodegradable but the waste that takes a long time to decompose will cause environmental problems as it can emit greenhouse gases that are harmful to the environment and people living and working around landfills.
 Choosing to recycle some of the products helps in preserving the environment.

-Wastes from industrial, municipal, agricultural and other processes contain scrap materials like ferrous metal, non-ferrous metals plastics and glass.
+Wastes from industrial, municipal, agricultural, and other processes contain scrap materials like ferrous metal, non-ferrous metals plastics, and glass.
 The rates of recycling in India are dropping majorly.
 There are many reasons such as:

 A) No strong social awareness

 C) No updated infrastructure in terms of collection, transportation, and maximizing recovery.